mchalupa/dg/README.md

 ./llvmdg-show -mark crit code.bc
 ```
 If the dependence graph is too big to be displayed using .dot files, you can debug the slice right from
 the LLVM.
-Just pass `-debug` option to the `llvm-slicer` and it will store readable annotated LLVM in `file-debug.ll`
+Just pass `-annotate` option to the `llvm-slicer` and it will store readable annotated LLVM in `file-debug.ll`
 (where file.bc is the name of file being sliced).
 There are more options (try `llvm-slicer -help` for all of them),
-but the most interesting is probably the `-debug slicer`:
+but the most interesting is probably the `-annotate slicer`:

 ```
-./llvm-slicer -c crit -debug slicer code.bc
+./llvm-slicer -c crit -annotate slicer code.bc
 ```

 The content of code-debug.ll will look like this: